Djeez2/XP2Earth/README.md

 Currently, this plugin is only available for Windows.

+## New in version 1.1:

+- Users can now bind keys to control the plugin
+- Some settings such as tilt angle and pilot height are now customizable
+- Cockpit builders can now use commands and datarefs to control the plugin

 ## Installation

 - Extract the zip file in the X-Plane\Resources\plugins folder.
 Ensure that you don't accidentally create a double xp2earth\xp2earth folder.